kornia/limbus/README.md

 **Note** that if you want intellisense (at least in `VSCode` you will need to define the `input` and `output` types).

-Let's see a very simple example that sumns 2 integers:
+Let's see a very simple example that sums 2 integers:

 ```python
 class Add(Component):